Contribute to the Education Advocacy Trust!

 What Are the Benefits of Joining the Education Advocacy Trust?

-Play a leadership role in advancing psychology’s education and training advocacy agenda – Contributions to EdAT enables EdAT staff to promote and participate in direct meetings with Members of Congress for the purpose of discussing psychology education & training issues/concerns.
+- Play a leadership role in advancing psychology’s edu cation advocacy agenda.
+Contributions to EdAT enables EdAT staff and members to promote and participate in direct meetings with Members of Congress for the purpose of discussing psychology education and training issues/concerns.

-Level the playing field and ensure psychology’s place at the table – Help secure federal grants to support psychology doctoral/postdoctoral education & training;; gain recognition of psychology’s contributions to health, as well as teaching and learning, through federal legislation and appropriations.
+- Level the playing field and ensure psychology’s place at the table.
+Help secure federal grants to support psychology doctoral/postdoctoral education and training; gain recognition of psychology’s contributions to health, as well as teaching and learning, through federal legislation and appropriations.

-Ensure psychology’s competitiveness with other health professions & disciplines – Help ensure psychology’s full participation in federal loan forgiveness & scholarships programs (e.g., the National Health Service Corps).
+- Ensure psychology’s competitiveness with other health professions and disciplines.
+Help ensure psychology’s full participation in federal loan forgiveness and scholarships programs (e.g., the National Health Service Corps).

 How to Contribute